blowb/blowb-doc/install-internet-service-docker/mozilla-sync.rst

   - **line 3**: set up the SQL database connection to the database we have just created earlier in `Configure the MariaDB Database`_ .

-Start the Mozilla sync server container:
+Start the Firefox Sync Server container:
 ::

    docker run -d --restart always --name msync --dns $HOST_ADDR \